mjhilton/jdr-testing-guides/Demo Guides/01 - Set up test framework.md

 ---

 ## Practical steps
-1. Install Mocha and add it as a dev dependency for our project:
+1. Install Mocha and add it as a dev dependency for our project
     - `npm install --save-dev Mocha`
-1. Install Chai and add it as a dev dependency for our project:
+1. Install Chai and add it as a dev dependency for our project
     - `npm install --save-dev chai`
 1. Update your `package.json` so that mocha is executed when `npm test` is called
     - Open `package.json`